The best Carnival spots in Venice - Citimarks

 Party life

-Like her sister Republics of Greece, this beautiful city ended up in a pagan nonchalance and voluptuousness. […] In the 17th century the jig was up.
+Similar to the sister Republics of Greece, this once-beautiful city eventually succumbed to a pagan indifference and sensuality.
+In the 17th century, the reckoning arrived.

-The taste became more refined but paler, more attractive but also narrower: this “evening” of the fallen city was as soft and bright as a Venetian sunset.
+The taste evolved into something more refined yet paler, more alluring but also more restricted: this “evening” of the fallen city bore the softness and brilliance reminiscent of a Venetian sunset.

-Along with recklessness, cheerfulness abounded.
-The memoirs of writers brim with public and private celebrations as do the paintings of that era.
-One painting shows a ceremonial banquet in a superb room with a gold scalloped ceiling, high gleaming windows and pale crimson curtains; another one shows the doge in a long silk gown dining with the magistrates in purple robes; on another one, we see visitors gliding over the floors with their masks: nothing is more elegant than the exquisite aristocracy with their little feet, frail collars, little three-cornered hats and crumpled skirts of yellow or pearl grey silk.
-Another painting features a gondola regatta, with the enormous Bucentaure boat floating between Saint Mark and San Giorgio Maggiore, like a Leviathan armored with golden scales.
-Around him, squadrons of gondolas split the waters with beaks of steel.
-A cute band of people in domino dresses flit over the paving stone. […]
+Amidst the recklessness, an abundance of cheerfulness prevailed.
+The memoirs of writers overflow with accounts of public and private celebrations, as do the paintings of that era.
+One artwork portrays a ceremonial banquet within a splendid room featuring a gold scalloped ceiling, towering gleaming windows, and pale crimson curtains.
+Another depicts the doge in a long silk gown dining alongside magistrates clad in purple robes.
+Yet another showcases visitors gracefully gliding over the floors in masks—nothing surpasses the elegance of the exquisite aristocracy with their petite feet, delicate collars, tiny three-cornered hats, and crumpled skirts of yellow or pearl grey silk.

 Hippolyte Taine